osg-htc/docs/docs/data/xrootd/install-standalone.md

 1. Configure a `rootdir` in `/etc/xrootd/config.d/10-common-site-local.cfg`, to point to the top of the directory hierarchy which you wish to serve via XRootD.
-    For example, to serve `/data`:

-        set rootdir = /data
+        set rootdir = <DIRECTORY>

-1. To limit the sub-directories to serve under your configured `rootdir`, comment out the `all.export /` directive in `/etc/xrootd/config.d/90-osg-standalone-paths.cfg`, and add an `all.export` directive for each directory under `rootdir` that you wish to serve via XRootD.
+1. If you want to limit the sub-directories to serve under your configured `rootdir`, comment out the `all.export /` directive in `/etc/xrootd/config.d/90-osg-standalone-paths.cfg`, and add an `all.export` directive for each directory under `rootdir` that you wish to serve via XRootD.

+    This is useful if you have a mixture of files under your `rootdir`, for example from multiple users, but only want to expose a subset of them to the world.

     For example, to serve the contents of `/data/store` and `/data/public` (with `rootdir` configured to `/data`):

         all.export /store/
         all.export /public/

+    If you want to serve everything under your configured `rootdir`, you don't have to change anything.

     !!! note
         The directories specified this way are writable by default.